top of page

 A trip totals 8 days duration – Saturday to Saturday inclusive.

-· 2nd Saturday, we check equipment, repack and prepare to re-order materials in preparation for the next CHAT trip.
+• 2nd Saturday, we check equipment, repack and re-order materials in preparation for the next CHAT trip.

 Q: How much does a CHAT trip cost?